-To start, the National Corrections Industry Association (NCIA) has a publicly available listing of its Corporate Members.65 On the next page is a screenshot (Figure 1) of just the beginning of this long list.
+To start, the National Corrections Industry Association (NCIA) has compiled a publicly available listing of its Corporate Members.
 Although the relationships between these companies and the NCIA are not disclosed, we assume there is a mutually beneficial relationship between each company and prison labor.
-Some companies may benefit directly by hiring inmates to make products or provide services (or hiring subcontractors who do so), others may be providing supplies to prison labor industries for inmates to use to create products, and others on this list appear to be companies dedicated solely to providing products to prisons themselves (officer clothing and weapons, inmate bedding, inmate recreational materials, etc.).
+Some companies may benefit directly by hiring incarcerated workers to make products or provide services (or hiring subcontractors who do so), others may be providing supplies to prison labor industries for the incarcerated to use to create products, and others on this list appear to be companies dedicated solely to providing products to prisons themselves (officer clothing and weapons, prison bedding, prison recreational materials, etc.).
 Another example is Correctional Technology Representatives, "a professional services organization dedicated to providing clients a turnkey approach for introducing products into the correctional industries model to promote reduced recidivism through manufacturing of highly efficient technologies."